 - Chemotherapy (ABVD for up to eight cycles)

 - Other combinations of chemotherapy:

 - ChlvPP – chlorambucil, vinblastine, procarbazine and prednisolone

 - Stanford V – mustine, doxorubicin, vinblastine, vincristine, bleomycin, etoposide and steroids

 - BEACOPP – bleomycin, etoposide, doxorubicin, cyclophosphamide, vincristine, procarbazine and prednisolone

 - ESHAP – etoposide, prednisolone, cytarabine and cisplatin

 Recurrent lymphoma or unresponsive to the treatment HL

 The correct answers can be found below the references.

-1. A 23 years old man presents to you with progressive fatigue and weight loss.
+1. A 23 year old man presents to you with progressive fatigue and weight loss.
 He also noticed some swellings in his neck that are painless.
 He also feels “a frog in the throat” and difficulty with swallowing, which he finds painful.
-His sibling (sister) 19 years old has recently undergone treatment for Hodgkin`s lymphoma.
+His sibling (sister) 19 year old has recently undergone treatment for Hodgkin’s lymphoma.
 His CBC revealed anemia.
 What is the most probable primary diagnosis for the condition described above?